 So, how can you learn to be a 3D artist?
-IMHO, the very best way to learn 3D (animation/art) is on your own but it has some drawbacks.
+IMHO, the best way to learn 3D animation and 3D graphics is on your own but it has some drawbacks.

 1-You do not need a degree to work as a 3D artist.
-If your dream is to be a lawyer or an Allopathic doctor you need to go to university, but if you are so lucky to choose a career that doesn't need one and all the education material is widely available. then why bother?
+If your dream is to be a lawyer or a doctor you need to go to university, but if you are lucky to choose a career that doesn't need one and all the education material is widely available. then why bother?

-2- Degrees are too expensive, when everything is available online for free, and some specialized material which you can purchase at a low price, why on earth would you want to waste your money on a 4 or even 2 year program.
+2- Degrees are too expensive, when everything is available online for free, and some specialized material which you can purchase at a low price, why would you want to spend money on a 4 or even 2 year program.

-That being said, please note that the good thing about universities or colleges is usually that going out in the world is better than staying at home all day long, if you go to a place which the students are actually working hard, and will be employed in your field, then these same people can be your future colleagues and send work your way.
+That being said, again please note that the good thing about universities or colleges is usually that going out in the world is better than staying at home all day long, if you go to a place which the students are actually working hard, and will be employed in your field, then these same students can be your future colleagues and send work your way.

-But some places are actually quite bad, and they might not be even good for connecting to the CG community, since very few of them ever work in the industry, please research the exact course, past students demo reels, and employment status.
+But as we mentioned some places are actually quite bad, and they might not be even good for connecting to the CG community, since very few of them will ever work in the industry, please research the exact course, past students demo reels, and employment status.

 If you must go study in some place, please check this other article I have written to advise potential future 3D artists in my locale before enrolling "Things to Watch out For Before Enrolling in an Animation Course in Jordan".

 - If you need a course to make sure you actually do some learning and not play around; please feel free to do what is best for you; as long as you understand why you need it and the level of competition out there.
 It is extremely difficult for most people to discipline themselves to actually learn or do something meaningful on their own.
 So learning on your own can have its drawbacks